dandi/dandi-archive/doc/design/embargo-full.md

 A user should be able to make the draft state of a published dataset embargoed.
 This has two possibilities.

 1. Starting with an embargoed dandiset: This involves creating an embargoed dataset, unembargoing and then publishing.
 At publish, the user can be given the option to embargo the draft version of the dataset.
 2. Starting with a published dandiset: This will embargo the draft version of a published dandiset.
+In this scenario any existing files will remain public.

 This would support use cases like adding new data to existing dandisets, but using all of the data for analyses, etc.,.